Original Cub Document

 DUES

 Have you paid your dues?
 Dues are $5.00; auxiliary dues are $2.00.
-Please forward to Bob Scranton, 9441 Lee Road, Brighton, Michigan 48116
+Please forward to Bob Scranton, 9441 Lee Road, Brighton, Michigan 48116 Contributions to the memorial fund may be included with dues remittance.

 ZIP CODE

-Please add zip code to address when forwarding dues.
+Please add zip code to address when forwarding dues./

 106th CHAPLAIN